kaibohu/kaibohu.github.io/_pages/research.md

 </details>
 <br />

-I have been working on the following topics:
+I have been working on the following topics in relevant directions:

 <details>
   <summary> <b>the Bernstein-Gelfand-Gelfand (BGG) machinery</b></summary><br />
   </details>
+  De Rham complexes encode structures of problems involving scalar- and vector-valued functions (or forms, i.e., skew-symmetric tensors, in higher dimensions).
+There are important examples from continuum mechanics, geometry and general relativity, where tensors are the main variables.
+To tackle these problems in a structured way, one needs to discover and preserve differential and algebraic structures there.
+This turns out to be a nontrivial task.
+The Bernstein-Gelfand-Gelfand (BGG) construction provides a tool for this  purpose.

   <br />

 <details>